 Made of engineered wood with recycled composition.
 Shiny dark oak finish suitable for modern styles.
 Flip-up storage seat has a stayed lid and divider for organization.
 Lower grate shelf for shoes.

 Not real wood.
 Not meant to be long-lasting furniture.

-At only 12 inches in width and 18 inches in height, this bench fits perfectly in a small entryway.
-Contains two rack shelves underneath the sitting area for shoes or a briefcase.
-Metal seat is more comfortable than you might think.
-Good performance level, as bench supports up to 440 pounds.
+Small size fits perfectly in a narrow entryway.
+2 rack shelves underneath sitting area for shoes or a briefcase.
+Metal seat is an added comfort.
+Supports up to 440 pounds.

 Not the most stylish bench.
 May be too short for some.

-Entryway bench ships with tufted cushions for the top that look perfect.
-Offers storage beneath the bench with three open areas that you can slide bins into or use as is.
-Available in three different wood stain colors, along with black.
-Reasonable price point for this type of quality.
+Comes with tufted cushions for the top.
+Storage beneath bench with 3 open areas that you can slide bins into.
+Available in 3 different wood stain colors.
+Supports 400 pounds.